-Utilities that monitor the condition and functionality across all aspects of their systems are in the best position to know when and where investment is needed.
-Efforts to track age, condition and performance of system components enable the establishment of short and long-term planning goals.
-Such goals may be based on load growth, expected service life of units of property, depreciation schedules, etc. Written goals then provide support for adequate budgeting and achievement of system improvements, with the ultimate benefit of top-notch reliability and customer service.
+Utilities that monitor the condition and functionality across all aspects of their systems are best positioned to identify when and where investment is needed.
+Tracking the age, condition and performance of system components helps establish short and long-term planning goals.
+Such goals may be based on load growth, expected service life of units of property, depreciation schedules, etc. Written goals then support adequate budgeting and achievement of system improvements, with the ultimate benefit of top-notch reliability and customer service.

 Preventative maintenance has to begin with keeping records and setting inspection schedules.
-In this section, you should indicate the schedule for maintenance/inspection for all items on your system that your utility tests or has a maintenance schedule for.
+In this question, you should indicate the schedule for maintenance/inspection for all assets on your system that your utility tests or has a maintenance schedule for.
 You should include a representative sample of completed maintenance or inspection records (no blank forms) for assets identified.
 The intent of this question is to verify that utilities are proactively inspecting the system for possible failures and addressing potential issues before they arise.
 A leading practice would be to demonstrate maintenance on system-wide utility assets.
 A utility should demonstrate that they keep records or set inspections for as many assets as are available.